Archive

 Pigeon peas are rich in protein, fiber and essential amino acids.

 What fascinates me about the pigeon pea is the plant.
 The leaves look velvety and the ‘flowers’ are so colorful, they look as if they could be cut and put in a vase.
-These ‘blooms’ will last about a week then will be replaced by pods that are long and have individual pockets that hold one pea.
+These ‘blooms’ will last about a week then will be replaced by pods that are long and have individual pockets that hold each pea.
 Each pod can hold up to 8 peas, and grow in bunches of 5 to 7.

 The green pigeon peas can be frozen for later use.
 When cooked, they have a slightly different taste from the dried ones.